Search

 PE Update: Don’t Call it a Comeback!
 Team Teaching Returns

-We are thrilled to announce an adjustment to our physical education teaching model for this year that is actually a return to our roots.
-Back before the COVID-19 pandemic, PE in grades 1 to 5 was co-taught, allowing our department the chance to work with an entire grade at once or split off into smaller groups.
+We are thrilled to announce an adjustment to our physical education teaching model for this year, which is a return to our roots.
+Before the COVID-19 pandemic, PE in grades 1 to 5 was co-taught, allowing our department to work with an entire grade at once or split off into smaller groups.
 Cohorts brought a shift in our structure, and for the last couple of years, grades 1 to 4 were taught by either Abbey Nyland or Alex Tzelnic.
 This year, we are bringing back the squad!
 Fifth graders will have the dynamic duo of John O’Neill and Jade Morris, and grades 1 to 4 will have both Abbey and Alex.
 We will still utilize cohorts as an organizing principle but will also get to come together for epic games and adventures.
-Kindergarten PE will be taught by Abbey and pre-kindergarten will be taught by Alex.
+Abbey will teach Kindergarten PE and Alex will teach pre-kindergarten.

 As we launch into another year of balance and joy, here are a couple of reminders for all PE students:

 • Proper footwear: It is recommended that students leave a pair of dedicated PE sneakers at Belmont Day.
-Crocs, sandals, Uggs, or dress shoes are not appropriate for class.
+Crocs, sandals, Uggs, or dress shoes are inappropriate for class.

-• Comfortable clothes: Apparel that one can comfortably engage in a variety of activities is also crucial, so students will need to wear clothing that allows for safe and unrestricted movement.
+• Comfortable clothes: Apparel that one can comfortably engage in various activities is also crucial, so students must wear clothing that allows for safe and unrestricted movement.

-• Weather wisdom: We pride ourselves on being an indoor/outdoor program and will take advantage of the spaciousness and natural resources our campus offers.
-Therefore seasonal, weather-appropriate clothing is also recommended so we can utilize the fields, courts, and trails fully.
+• Weather wisdom: We pride ourselves on being an indoor/outdoor program and will take advantage of our campus’s spaciousness and natural resources.
+Therefore, seasonal, weather-appropriate clothing is also recommended to fully utilize the fields, courts, and trails.

 If you have any questions about the upcoming school year, please don’t hesitate to reach out.